 You can use the Docker image

-camunda/operate:latest to run Operate as a container.
+camunda/operate:latest to run Operate as container.

 operate: container_name: operate image: camunda/operate:latest ports: - 8080:8080 environment: - camunda.operate.elasticsearch.url=http://elasticsearch:9200 - camunda.operate.zeebeElasticsearch.url=http://elasticsearch:9200 - camunda.operate.zeebe.gatewayAddress=zeebe:26500

-Here, we’ll walk you through how to download and run an Operate distribution manually without using Docker.
+Here, we’ll walk you through how to download and run an Operate distribution manually, without using Docker.

-Each version of Operate is compatible with a specific version of Zeebe.
+Note that each version of Operate is compatible with a specific version of Zeebe.

 [INFO ][o.e.l.LicenseService ] [-IbqP-o] license [72038058-e8ae-4c71-81a1-e9727f2b81c7] mode [basic] - valid

-To run Zeebe, execute the following command:
+To run Zeebe, execute the following commands:

 cd zeebe-broker-*ZEEBE_BROKER_EXPORTERS_ELASTICSEARCH_CLASSNAME=io.camunda.zeebe.exporter.ElasticsearchExporter ./bin/broker